ElektroStudios/MTAFRAT-Multi_Tracker_and_Forums_Registration_Availability_Tool/README.md

 ## 👌 Features

 📦 Plugin-Based Architecture

 The program works through a plugin system.

 Each plugin is composed of three main elements:

-			● JSON file
+-  JSON file
 			Contains the plugin's basic metadata:
 			name, description, login or registration URL, etc.

-			● PNG, JPG, BMP, or ICO image file
+- PNG, JPG, BMP, or ICO image file
 			This is usually a banner or favicon that visually represents the plugin.
 			A square image is recommended,
 			preferably 48x48 pixels.

-			● VB file
+- VB file
 			Contains the VB.NET source code that implements the plugin's logic and behavior within the program.

 📁 Plugins Location

 All plugins are located in the "plugins" folder.

-		If you don't find one of them useful and want to remove it from the program, you can delete the folder corresponding to the plugin name, or move it to another directory outside of its original locati
+If you don't find one of them useful and want to remove it from the program, you can delete the folder corresponding to the plugin name, or move it to another directory outside of its original location.

 🔧 Built-in plugins

-	3ChangTrai
+- 3ChangTrai
-	3D Torrents
+- 3D Torrents
-	4th Dimension
+- 4th Dimension
-	AlphaRatio
+- AlphaRatio
-	Animebytes
+- Animebytes
-	AnimeTorrents
+- AnimeTorrents
-	AvistaZ
+- AvistaZ
-	BeyondHD
+- BeyondHD
-	BitPorn
+- BitPorn
-	Blutopia
+- Blutopia
-	Cinemageddon
+- Cinemageddon
-	CinemaZ
+- CinemaZ
-	DarkPeers
+- DarkPeers
-	Digital Core
+- Digital Core
-	Elite-HD
+- Elite-HD
-	ExoticaZ
+- ExoticaZ
-	Fappaizuri
+- Fappaizuri
-	FearNoPeer
+- FearNoPeer
-	Femdomcult
+- Femdomcult
-	GreatPosterWall
+- GreatPosterWall
-	HD Dolby
+- HD Dolby
-	HD-Forever
+- HD-Forever
-	HD-Olimpo
+- HD-Olimpo
-	HD-Space
+- HD-Space
-	HD-Zero
+- HD-Zero
-	HDHome
+- HDHome
-	HDTime
+- HDTime
-	Hebits
+- Hebits
-	iPtorrents
+- iPtorrents
-	Kleverig
+- Kleverig
-	KrazyZone
+- KrazyZone
-	Lat-Team
+- Lat-Team
-	Locadora
+- Locadora
-	LST
+- LST
-	More Than TV
+- More Than TV
-	NicePT
+- NicePT
-	Old Toons World
+- Old Toons World
-	OnlyEncodes
+- OnlyEncodes
-	PassThePopcorn
+- PassThePopcorn
-	PrivateHD
+- PrivateHD
-	Punto Torrent
+- Punto Torrent
-	Rastastugan
+- Rastastugan
-	ReelFlix
+- ReelFlix
-	SceneRush
+- SceneRush
-	SeedFile
+- SeedFile
-	SportsCult
+- SportsCult
-	Superbits
+- Superbits
-	Tekno3D
+- Tekno3D
-	TorrentCFF
+- TorrentCFF
-	Torrent Day
+- Torrent Day
-	Torrenteros
+- Torrenteros
-	TorrentLand
+- TorrentLand
-	TorrentLeech
+- TorrentLeech
-	Upscale Vault
+- Upscale Vault
-	xBytesv2
+- xBytesv2

 ## 🖼️ Screenshots